jeremy-edward-bauerle/LegendSRD/edited-output/monsters/hand-edit.md

 hunted by them, trade with them and, inevitably, battle them.

 This book details a selection of creatures for Legend, along with the rules that distinguish them from Adventurers.
-However, as is evident from each creature’s entry, they possess the same characteristics and attributes as humans and, very often, similar skills.
+However, as is evident from each creature's entry, they possess the same characteristics and attributes as humans and, very often, similar skills.
 This means that some creatures can also be played as Adventurers, for those players and Games Masters who want, and enjoy, a mixture of human and non-human races in their Legend games.